Softcadbury/softcadbury.github.io/_posts/2022-05-10-versionize-stored-procedures-with-entity-framework.markdown

 }
 {% endhighlight %}

-⛔ Unfortunatly, there are many drawbacks to doing this:
+⛔ Unfortunately, there are many drawbacks to doing this:

 -   It is just a string, so no SQL highlighting.
 -   It is easy to do a mistake when copying the code (especially when you want to update the code of an existing stored procedure).
--   When updating the code of a stored procedure, it's hard to see modifications with GIT (no great for people doing reviews).
+-   When updating the code of a stored procedure, it's hard to see what changed.
+You can't really use a diff tool (not great for people doing reviews).

 In the following section, I will show you how I handle this in my projects.